breakdown

 AI Processing Process

 The basic structure is simple.
-By establishing a process to generate prompts for AI automated development, instructions are automatically given.
-Instructions create new subdivided instructions, which are then used for the next instructions.
+By establishing a prompt generation process for AI automated development, instructions are automatically given.
+Instructions create new subdivided instructions, which are used for subsequent instructions.

 sequenceDiagram